Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Conclusions

 \section{Conclusions}

-In this paper we present a new paradigm to infuse non-trivial topological characteristics into a trivial insulator by means of a scalar potential.
+In this paper, we present an alternative paradigm to infuse non-trivial topological characteristics into a trivial insulator using a scalar potential.
 The scalar potential is utilised to enhance the mixing between different quantum states which in turn drives the system into a topologically non-trivial regime accompanied by a reversal in \textit{mass} term.
 This switching is present in both one and two dimensions.
-In one dimension, it produces strong edge localisation whereas in two dimensions it shows appearance of the helical edge states with specific group velocity.
-It two dimensions, it gives rise to an emergent Hall effect which can be verified by calculating the Chern number.
-In addition our method also allows to control the topological properties by local means, which is not possible with a topological insulator.
+In one dimension, it produces strong edge localisation whereas in two dimensions it shows the appearance of the chiral edge states with specific group velocity.
+In two dimensions, it gives rise to an emergent Hall effect which can be verified by calculating the Chern number.
+In addition, our method also allows us to control the topological properties by local means, which is not possible with a conventional topological insulator.
 We demonstrate that the edge states can be controlled by selective placement of the scalar potential.
-One can observe the same qualitative behaviour with a periodic as well as non-periodic distribution of scalar potential as long as it doesn't form clusters.
+One can observe the same qualitative behaviour with a periodic as well as non-periodic distribution of scalar potential as long as it does not form clusters.
 These predictions can be realised in real materials available experimentally.
-A suitable candidate for such study would be a CdTe-HgTe-CdTe quantum well where the topological phases can be controlled by changing the width of the well.
-The scalar potential can be designed with suitable fabrication techniques \cite{Caro1986, Wang2020a} or can be introduced via nonmagnetic dopant.
+A suitable candidate for such a study would be a CdTe-HgTe-CdTe quantum well where the topological phases can be controlled by changing the width of the well.
+The scalar potential can be designed with suitable fabrication techniques \cite{Caro1986, Wang2020a} or can be introduced via a nonmagnetic dopant.
 For Hg$_{0.32}$Cd$_{0.68}$Te-HgTe quantum well, the mass gap ($2m$) is $\sim$50\,meV for a thickness of 50\,$\rm \AA$ \cite{Bernevig2006} which indicates the scalar potential induced topological transition can be observed for $V_0 \lesssim 0.5$\,eV.
 Our results thus open several new possibilities to control the topological properties and designing highly controllable devices for topological electronics.